paploo/goi/README.md

 Note that I version control these to be able to diff them and catch errors.

-TODO: Eventually sync directly to a SQL database, however for now I don't need that.
+TODO: Eventually sync directly to a SQL database, however for my needs

 ## Technology

 Technology-wise:
 - I started  with Ruby/Postgres to spin things up quickly
+- I ended up not needing Postgres for MVP, which drove Anki best directly off a Google Spreadsheet.
 - however I might use this as a future vehicle for learning new things, so I've kept the layout open to the possibility of having a mixed technoloy set.

 *Specifically, I've sectioned off each tech into its own directory.*

 ### Setup

 ####